Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Although Monte Carlo simulation can be run for all input variables, it is recommended to focus the simulation on the key drivers of the analyzed metric.

 This can simplify the analysis and helps to better understand the results.
-The sensitivity chart, which points to the most relevant drivers, can be used to identify these key drivers.
+To identify the key drivers, a sensitivity chart can be used.

 The Monte Carlo simulation used in FinanceIsland's tools assumes that the input variables are relatively independent of each other.
 If this is not the case